 5. Study something you love!

 Every night, make it to a point to study all your lessons (7-11pm).
 Stick to constant study habits.
-Make the ventilation of your room be cool and read your lessons three times in a row for mastery.posted over 2 years ago
+Make the ventilation of your room be cool and read your lessons three times in a row for mastery.posted almost 4 years ago

 on any day you have free time, use that time to quickly clean your room, i don’t just mean stuffing your closet, but take a quick 30 min each day to clean a certain section of the room!
 Also, use your time wisely, don’t just go out and party with friends or eat out, instead just stay home and cook yourself, it much more healthier plus its cheaper and can be quicker.
-You can use that time to clean or do your hw!posted over 2 years ago
+You can use that time to clean or do your hw!posted almost 4 years ago